 It’s approaching 3 years since the onset of the COVID 19 pandemic and in this blog originally written back in 2020 you can find some super useful tips should you find yourself managing remote or hybrid based teams.

-Do you want to support your team, maintain productivity and drive business performance during this challenging time?
-Well read on, because we’ve outlined three key techniques below for getting the most from your team as they work from home.
+Do you want to support your team, maintain productivity and drive business performance during challenging times?
+Well read on, because we’ve outlined three key techniques below for getting the most from your team whether they are fully remote or hybrid.

 1) Engage with your remote team regularly

 Even before social distancing and self-isolation restrictions were put in place, Buffer’s State of Remote Work report in 2019 identified loneliness as a major challenge for remote workers.
 In fact, prolonged isolation can – in extreme cases – result in problems like anxiety and depression.
 This can have a huge impact on an employee’s engagement and productivity, not to mention their overall well-being.

 Frequent communication is an important tool for tackling this problem.
 Try to encourage your team to use multiple channels to communicate – and do it on a daily basis.
 Ensure you arrange the appropriate number of weekly formal “report-ins”, but remember to make time for small talk and quality 1-1s too.